 In this section, you could mention:

-- How you work with colleagues to produce the end result
+- How you work to produce the end result

 - Benefits of your prospect choosing your business